siranabontan/boxlibrary/README.md

-# boxlibrary
+# Box Library

-boxlibrary is a simple android based library application.
+Box Library is a simple android based library application.
 This application can be developed according to your wishes. because this app is free and licensed GPL 3.0.